-Iowa Code section 299.1A specifies that children between the age of six and sixteen, as of September 15, are required to be enrolled in and attending an Iowa accredited public or private school, or receiving competent private instruction.
+Lowa Code section 299.1A specifies that children between the age of six and sixteen, as of September 15, are required to be enrolled in and attending an Iowa accredited public or private school, or receiving competent private instruction.
 The #1 indicator for student success and improvement is good and consistent attendance.
+We understand that absences are necessary for routine appointments such as orthodontics or mental health appointments.
+Because of this, both schools and parents need to work diligently together to minimize unnecessary absences as attendance at school is critical to your student's educational success.